LinkedInLearning/azure-solutions-architect-cert-prep-design-data-storage-solutions-az-305-2880065/chapter-4/chapter-4.md

 Copy the endpoint and write key from the created Cosmos DB

-Use the cosmic works tool to pupulate the cosmicworks sample database
+Use the cosmic works tool to pupulate the cosmicworks sample database, needs a beta due to dotnet version in cloudshell, its possible this version may now be GA

-    dotnet tool install --global CosmicWorks --version 1.0.7
+    dotnet tool install --global CosmicWorks --version 2.0.0-beta-01

     cosmicworks --endpoint <cosmos-endpoint> --key <cosmos-key> --datasets product

+Execute a query

+    SELECT * FROM products where products.sku = "HB-M918"

+Remove the indexing

+    {
+        "indexingMode": "none"
+    }